-This years Denver Restaurant Week brings you something new, a tiered pricing system to checkout restaurants for those special occasions and ones for your weekend regular nights out.
+This year Denver Restaurant Week brings you something new, a tiered pricing system to check out, restaurants for those special occasions and ones for your weekend regular nights out.

 We’ve talked about HopDoddy several times because we are HUGE fans and they are once again at the top of the list for spots to go.

 On a budget?
 In the $25 Tier, energize your Restaurant Week itinerary with some rock ’n’ roll flair at Union Station, stopping in to Hopdoddy Burger Bar at1747 Wynkoop St. .
 During DRW you can enjoy lunch or dinner for two, including two delicious, hormone-free and humanely raised burgers (seasonal specials included), a side of hand-cut Kennebec fries, and two Maine Root sodas or craft canned or draft beers for 25 bucks.
 Did we mention that you get all that for two people?
 Rock and roll!